Tensor Oriented No-Reference Light Field Image Quality Assessment: Proposed Method

 \subsection{Tucker Decomposition}

 The view stack is a 3D signal that includes two spatial coordinates and one angular coordinate.
 We discover that there exists a high texture similarity between different images of the view stack, indicating that there exists a large redundancy in the angular dimension.
-To alleviate this problem, we first adopt tensor decomposition to remove redundant information from the angular dimension, which is equal to the higher-order principal component analysis (PCA) or singular value decomposition (SVD) \cite{lee2014incremental}.
-Specifically, the Tucker decomposition is used to achieve dimensionality reduction \cite{kolda2009tensor}.
+To alleviate this problem, we first adopt tensor decomposition to remove redundant information from the angular dimension.
+It should be noted that there exist significant differences between Tucker decomposition and principal component analysis (PCA).
+According to \cite{kolda2009tensor,lee2014incremental}, the Tucker decomposition can be taken as the higher-order generalizations of PCA or singular value decomposition (SVD).
+Moreover, the PCA operates on two-dimensional matrices, which vectorizes the image and destroys the spatial structure information of the image.
+However, the Tucker decomposition decomposes tensors in high-dimensional space that can retain the spatial structure information of the image.
+Therefore, the Tucker decomposition is used to achieve dimensionality reduction \cite{kolda2009tensor}.
 It decomposes a tensor into a core tensor multiplied by a matrix along each dimension.
+In other words, we decompose the three-dimensional light field signal into the core tensor and the principal components of spatial and angular dimensions.
 For horizontal view stack $C_{n}^{0^\circ}$, we thus have: